IAB402 IT Consulting and Leadership

 On successful completion of this unit you will be able to:

-- Discuss Information Technology Consulting frameworks and practices that support IT consulting professionals and their professional activities..
+- Discuss IT consulting and leadership frameworks and practices that support IT professionals and their professional activities.

 - Analyse a real-world client problem or opportunity using appropriate methods and analytic tools to ensure that different perspectives, including Aboriginal and Torres Strait Islander perspectives, are incorporated into IT strategy and management practices.

-- Ideate potential solutions for a client using innovative approaches, and systems and design thinking skills to address complex IT consulting challenges.
+- Ideate potential solutions for a client using innovative approaches, and systems and design thinking skills to address complex IT consulting and leadership challenges.

 - Demonstrate autonomy and responsibility in creating a comprehensive client proposal with clear recommendations that will assist in decision-making processes within a client firm.